-St. James Episcopal Church – McClellanville, South Carolina
+St. James-Santee Episcopal Church – McClellanville, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | St. James-Santee Episcopal Church

 This photo shows the St James-Santee Episcopal Church in McClellanville, built as a chapel-of-ease in 1889.
 The Church of England had established parishes in coastal South Carolina since the early 1700s but this “chapel of ease” was built in the late 1800s to accommodate the growing rice planter population in the McClellanville area.